seonokkim/AdaptCoder/README.md

 # AdaptCoder: Adaptive Code Generation and Efficient Debugging Agents with LLMs
-AdaptCoder is a dynamic debugging framework designed to enhance code generation in large language models through adaptive iteration and targeted test generation.
-By segmenting code into smaller blocks and using runtime feedback, it generates edge cases from failed tests, guiding precise debugging steps and refining implementations based on observed patterns.
-This adaptive method improves debugging accuracy and leads to more reliable code generation.
+AdaptCoder is a project-in-progress aimed at advancing code generation in large language models.
+This framework seeks to improve reliability through adaptive iteration and targeted test generation, breaking down code into smaller segments and generating edge cases from failed tests using runtime feedback.
+These adaptive agents work to enable precise debugging and incremental refinement, with the ultimate goal of enhancing both the reliability and accuracy of generated code.